 Joseph H. Evans, Ph.D.

 Dr. Evans was named Clinical Director of BHECN in 2017 after serving as Associate Clinical Director since 2013.
-In addition to BHECN responsibilities, Dr. Evans is currently a Professor in the MMI Psychology Department and in the UNMC Department of Pediatrics.
-Dr. Evans administers two federal training grants from the Health Resources and Services Administration (HRSA) to train doctoral psychology interns and Master’s degree counselors in integrated behavioral health in primary care, two State contracts designed to conduct behavioral screenings for children and adolescents and to expand numbers of psychologists into rural areas of Nebraska; and a training grant for paraprofessional working in the field of developmental disabilities.
-Dr. Evans has been instrumental in pioneering the integrated behavioral health care model within primary care clinics with over 34 integrated care clinics established in the Nebraska.
+In addition to BHECN responsibilities, Dr. Evans is currently a Professor in the MMI Psychology Department and the UNMC Department of Pediatrics.
+Dr. Evans administers three federal training grants from the Health Resources and Services Administration (HRSA) to train doctoral psychology interns and Master’s degree clinicians in integrated behavioral health in primary care; two State contracts designed to conduct behavioral screenings for children and adolescents and to expand numbers of psychologists into rural areas of Nebraska; and a System of Care contract to create improved training in behavioral health for emotionally disturbed adolescents.
+Dr. Evans has been instrumental in pioneering the integrated behavioral health care model within primary care clinics with over 42 integrated care clinics established in Nebraska.

 402-559-5758 | email@example.com